Faculty of Education

 The Consecutive Teacher Education Programs

-The Department of Teacher Education offers consecutive initial teacher education programs leading to a BEd degree and an Ontario Certificate of Qualification and Registration (CQR) at two campuses – St. Catharines and Hamilton.
+Brock offers primary/junior, junior/intermediate and intermediate/senior programs of study leading to a BEd degree and an Ontario Certificate of Qualification and Registration (CQR) at two campuses – St. Catharines and Hamilton.
 Our programs are respected for their field orientations and organizational structure.
 Instruction in professional practice takes place under the supervision of Faculty Advisors and Associate Teachers working with teacher candidates in schools throughout the Niagara and Hamilton regions and beyond.

 The Junior/Intermediate teachable subjects include: Dramatic Arts, English, French, Geography, Health and Physical Education, History, Mathematics, Music – Vocal, Science – General, and Visual Arts.